Student Resume Template for Study, First Jobs and Programme Applications

 - Hiding all early experience because it does not feel “professional enough”

-- Writing bullets that show activity but not contribution, skills, or responsibility
+- Writing bullets that list activities without showing contribution, skills, or responsibility

 What Makes the Resume Feel Stronger Immediately